Igrium/mc-animation-old/README.md

-# Minecraft Animation System
-This is a system that allows you to export animations from blender into a custom file format called .mcanim, which can be imported by my java application and exported to a .mcfunction file.

-The blender plugin is the python file in addon/, so make sure that's what you install.
-The plugin requires a very specific rig which is provided.

-To download the Java program, either go to the Releases tab and download the latest release, or compile from source if you feel brave.
-In any case, once you have it, it's a command line program, so it must be run from a console.
-To do that on windows, navigate to the jar file in cmd, then type java -jar [jarname].
-Type "open [path to file]" to open the animation.
-You can proceed to add commands and do what you like, and then type "export" to export the animation.
-The resulting file must be placed in the animations subfolder of the functions folder of your datapack.
-Make one if it does not exist.

-This system is in very early alpha, and will be a lot more user friendly later on.
-Make sure to add an issue to this repo if you find a bug.

-Have Fun!
+# What is this?
+The Minecraft Animation System is a set of programs designed to let you animate armor stands in Minecraft.
+This is a standalone Java program designed to import .mcanim files produced by a [Blender plugin](https://github.com/Sam54123/mc-animation-blender/) and compile them into a .mcfunction file that can be called in Minecraft.

+## Installation
+To install, first make sure you have Java installed on your computer.
+If you don't have it, download it from the [Oracle website](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).

+After you have obtained Java, download this program ether from the releases tab of this repo or download the source code and compile it yourself.
+The source code version will be more up to date, but might be more unstable, as it is under development.

+## To Use
+The Minecraft Animation Compiler is a command line program, which means you'll have to launch it from the command line.
+To do this, open Command Prompt on Windows or Terminal on Mac and navigate to the folder where you downloaded the jar.
+To open the program, type `java -jar mcanim.jar`  This will launch the program in the command line.

+To open an animation, type `open [mcanim file]`.
+Export the animation to an .mcfunction file by typing "export".
+You can optionally specify a folder path to export to.
+Once it has exported, place the resulting .mcfunction in a subfolder called "animations" of your functions folder in your datapack.
+The program will give you a command that you need to put in any tick function in order for the animation to work.
+You can also type `command set [frame] [command]` to add Minecraft console commands to be played on a particular frame.
+Type `help` to see other things the program can do.

+To play the animation ingame, add a 3 dummy objectives called `mc-anim.anim`, `mc-anim.frame`, and `mc-anim.pause` to your world.
+This can be done through a function or manually.
+Next, set the `mc-anim.anim` objective of any armor stand (preferably one without gravity or a base and with arms) to the Animation ID of your animation.
+If `mc-anim.pause` is not 1 for the armor stand, the animation should play.
+Animation IDs MUST be unique (no more than one animation per ID) or the system will NOT work.

+## Contact

+This is still very early alpha software.
+If you spot any bugs, make sure to tell me.
+You can email me at thesam54123@gmail.com.
+If you feel you can improve apon this and the related repos, feel free to create a pull request.
+This is build in Java 1.8.0